inbravo/aws-feature-set/README.md

 ## ![](https://github.com/inbravo/aws-feature-set/blob/master/images/aws/elasticache.png) [ElastiCache](https://aws.amazon.com/elasticache)

 ### ElastiCache Features
-- Easy to deploy, operate and scale an in-memory cache in the cloud
+- ElastiCache is a web service that makes it easy to deploy, operate and scale an in memory cache on cloud
+- ElastiCache is used if DB is primarily read-heavy and not frequently changing
 - Improve performance by avoiding repeated calls to DB
 - Improve latency and throughput for read-heavy applications
 - Can be used for compute intensive data
+- ElastiCache employs two cache engines currently

-### Memcached
+	- Memcached
 		- All Memcached tooling can be easily ported over

-### Redis
+	- Redis
-- Supports Master / Slave replication and multi-AZ deployment to get redundancy.
+		- Supports Master / Slave replication and multi-AZ deployment to get redundancy
-Exam Tips
-- ElastiCache is used if DB is primarily read-heavy and not frequently changing
-- Use Redshift – if application is slow due to constant OLAP transactions on top of OLTP focused DB
+		- Use Redshift, if application is slow due to constant OLAP transactions on top of OLTP focused DB

 ## ![](https://github.com/inbravo/aws-feature-set/blob/master/images/aws/aurora.png) [Aurora](https://aws.amazon.com/aurora)